TiliaCorda/KriptoHalo/README.md

 # KriptoHalo
-Wiki a kriptovalutákról és a blokkklánc technológiáról magyarul
+Wiki a kriptovalutákról és a blokklánc technológiáról magyarul

 This is a hungarian language project.
 Non-linear document from cryptocurrencies.